 Each tournament has its own registration process, fees and timing.
 There may also be minor rule differences.
 Yet, there is much commonality.
-Tournament registration may be done by the coach or a designated, Safe Haven'd parent.
+Tournament registration should be done by the Team Manager, but may be done by a designated, Safe Haven'd parent.

 - On the tournament web site, read to discover how to get a registration packet.
 Sometimes they are mailed to you, sometimes you download them.

 - The tournament application usually needs to be signed by the Regional Commissioner.
 You can email a PDF to the email@example.com, to get the signed copy.

 - AYSO requires that tournament registration be paid by a regional check only